mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 offline usage of e.g. Gmail.
 Gears never really took off in the broader ecosystem though and was discontinued in 2010.

-Many of the orignal ideas behind Gears found their way into the HTML5 spec though, in particular the idea of Gear's `LocalServer` module that allowed running a local server inside of the browser.
+Many of the original ideas behind Gears found their way into the HTML5 spec though, in particular the idea of Gear's `LocalServer` module that allowed running a local server inside of the browser.
 That server would be able to handle any requests made by the browser instead of actually sending the request